 Q: What are the dates and times again for the preseason sessions?

 A: For the spring season we are offering Hitting and Defense.
 The dates are July 26th, August 2nd, August 9th, and August 16th.
 Hitting is from 6pm-7pm, Defense is from 7pm-7:45pm.
 These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.

 Q: What and when are the FREE Pitching Clinics?

 A: In an effort to give back to PVGS, and to help grow the game, 5 Tool Training is offerig four free pitching clinics with Coach K. The dates for these clinics are August 29th, September 12th, September 17th, and September 26th from 2pm-3pm.
 These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.

 Q: When are games and how do I find the schedule?

 A: There are typically two recreational softball games (one away game and one home game) each week.
-All games are on weekdays at either 6:00pm or 7:30pm with the younger players games in the 6:00pm timeslot.
-Your coach will inform you of the game schedule and locations.
-Schedules will be posted on the website on team pages once they are available.
+All games are on weekdays at either 6:00pm (6u, 8u, 10u) or 7:30pm (12u, 14u/16u) with an occasional Saturday morning game (approximately once per month).
+Your coach will inform you of the game schedule and locations as soon as it is finalized.

 We have no control of when the schedule is completed so please be patient and know that once we have the schedule we will send it out to you.

-**FOR THE SPRING 2018 SEASON GAMES WILL START AROUND THE FIRST WEEK OF MARCH.
+**FOR THE FALL 2021 SEASON GAMES WILL START AROUND THE FIRST WEEK OF OCTOBER.
 HOME GAMES WILL BE ON FRIDAY NIGHT (POSSIBLY THURSDAY NIGHT FOR 6U).**

 Q: Where are games played?